 So, there’s no hard and fast rule for you to follow.

-But, when you’ve been with your baby the entire time, these are signals that are easy for you to take cues from.
+But, when you’ve been with your baby the entire time, these signals are easy for you to take cues from.

-When you notice this, you’re going to be more responsive to their cries, even before they start crying even more.
+When you notice this, you’ll be more responsive to their cries before they start crying even more.

 For instance, does your baby make that specific facial expression when they’re on the way to pooping?

 Or does your baby start to get fussy when they’re hungry?

 These are cues for you to take notice of.